EDUC 4206 - Professional Experience A (UG)

 General Course Information

-Course Code EDUC 4206 Course Professional Experience A (UG) Coordinating Unit School of Education Term Quadmester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact 20 consecutive working days in schools + 4 wks x 3hr lectures Available for Study Abroad and Exchange N Prerequisites Successful completion of Student Teacher Interaction in the Classroom, and Curriculum and Methodology A and Curriculum and Methodology B courses in 2 subject specialisations Restrictions Available to BTeaching students only Course Description The Professional Experience is the central focus of Teacher Education programs.
-Professional Experiences in Terms1, 2 and 3, as well as the ePortfolio, constitute the capstone requirements for the completion of a teaching degree program.
+Course Code EDUC 4206 Course Professional Experience A (UG) Coordinating Unit School of Education Term Quadmester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact One full-day seminar/lecture = 7-8 hours, 20 days of School Placements = 150 hours Available for Study Abroad and Exchange N Prerequisites Successful completion of Student Teacher Interaction in the Classroom, and Curriculum and Methodology A and Curriculum and Methodology B courses in 2 subject specialisations Restrictions Available to BTeach students only Course Description The Professional Experience placement is central to the Initial Teacher Education program.
+EDUC 4206 is the first of two placements in the final year of the Bachelor of Teaching degree.
+This 20-day Professional Experience course prepares final year Pre-service teachers for their secondary school placement in a Department for Education, Independent, Lutheran or Catholic school.
+The course complements the capstone component of the teaching degree and supports Pre-service teachers achieving their Teacher Performance Assessment (TPA) through the formative development of both their teaching skills and e-Portfolio which are aligned to the Australian Professional Standard for Teachers (APST).

 The full timetable of all activities for this course can be accessed from Course Planner.